Department of Theatre

 THE 331 Scene Design

 Lecture and practicum in stage scenic design.
 Emphasis on the visual art and drafting of designs.
-Prerequisites: THE 150 and THE 230.
+Prerequisites: THE 136 and acceptance into the Design/Technology Option, or permission of instructor.
 Cr.
 3.

 THE 334 Costume Design

 This course introduces students to costume history and design, emphasizing the rendering and visual presentation of costume designs.
 Students learn by using the elements and principles of design, script and character analysis, and costume history research.
-Prerequisites: THE 150 and THE 230; THE 230 may be taken concurrently.
-Enrollment in THE 104 Costume Practicum is not required, but recommended.
+Prerequisites: THE 136 and acceptance into the Design/Technology Option, or permission of instructor.
 Cr.
-3
+3.

 THE 335 Lighting Design

 Introduction to stage lighting design, elements of electricity, color, light sources, instrumentation, and control systems.
 Students will participate in lighting projects in practicum.
-Prerequisites: THE 150 and THE 230; THE 230 may be taken concurrently.
+Prerequisites: THE 136 and acceptance into the Design/Technology Option, or permission of instructor.
 Cr.
 3.

 THE 337 Sound Design

 An introduction to the art and techniques of sound design.
 The class examines the creation of audio for a production environment, with emphasis on industry-standard recording techniques and communication tools, script and environmental analysis, and equipment and delivery systems.
-Prerequisites: THE 150 and THE 230; THE 230 may be taken concurrently.
+Prerequisites: THE 136 and acceptance into the Design/Technology Option, or permission of instructor.
 Cr.
 3.

 THE 351 Dramatic Literature and Theatre History I: Origins to 1500

 This course examines Greek, Roman, and Medieval theatre history and dramatic literature.
 THE 351 asks students to think about theatre and dramatic literature in a broad array of cultural contexts.
 This class focuses on sharpening students' written and oral communication and critical thinking skills.
-Prerequisites: College Writing, THE 150; THE 150 may be taken concurrently.
+Prerequisites: College Writing, THE 101, THE 201; THE 101 may be taken concurrently.
 Cr.
 3.

 THE 352 Dramatic Literature and Theatre History II: 1500-1800

 This course examines the dramatic literature and history of traditional Asian, Renaissance, Restoration, and Enlightenment theatres.
 THE 352 asks students to think about theatre and dramatic literature in a broad array of cultural contexts.
 This class focuses on sharpening students' written and oral communication and critical thinking skills.
-Prerequisites: College Writing, THE 150; THE 150 may be taken concurrently.
+Prerequisites: College Writing, THE 101, THE 201; THE 101 may be taken concurrently.
 Cr.
 3.

 THE 375 Performance Art